-When 1 September 1939 began what would become the Second World War, France was made up not only of the metropolis but also of an immense colonial empire.
+When September 1, 1939 began what would become World War II, France was made up not only of the metropolis but also of a huge colonial empire.

-Considered as the first military power in the world, it seems to be able to stand up to Nazi Germany and its projects.
-The defeat of the country in June 1940, after a month of fighting, constitutes a shock of rare magnitude.
+Considered the world’s leading military power, it seems to be able to stand up to Nazi Germany and its plans.
+The country’s defeat in June 1940, after a month of fighting, was a shock of rare magnitude.

 It is in this context that Marshal Pétain takes power.
 Few understand from the outset the nature of a regime controlled by a man who has been given full powers and intends to implement a policy breaking with the Republic and democracy.
 Hitler’s Germany triumphs and dominates Western Europe.

-In the summer of 1940, only the United Kingdom still holds its head.
-The Third Reich then seems all-powerful and called to last.
-Those who refuse the yoke of the Nazi or that of his collaborators are only a handful and engage in a resistance which seems vain and without end.
+In the summer of 1940, only the United Kingdom was still standing up to him.
+The Third Reich then seemed all-powerful and destined to last.
+Those who refuse the Nazi yoke or that of his collaborators are only a handful and engage in a resistance which seems vain and without issue.

 In the other establishments, associations or communities |